DavidMercier/NIMS/doc/models.rst

 The "continuous stiffness measurement" technique (CSM) consists to calculate the stiffness continuously during the loading of the indenter.
 A small dynamic oscillation is imposed on the force (or displacement) signal and the amplitude and phase of the corresponding displacement (or force) signal are measured using a frequency-specific amplifier.

+[#Pharr_2009]_

 Extraction of elastic properties
 --------------------------------

 Elastic properties of bulk material
 +++++++++++++++++++++++++++++++++++

+The following method used to analyze indentation data is based on equations valid for isotropic homogeneous elastic solids.

     .. math:: E^{*} = \beta {1 \over 2} \sqrt{\pi \over A} {dF_\text{c} \over dh_\text{c}}
             :label: experimental_youngs_modulus